METS-Programme/ugandaemr-usermanual/upgrading.md

     * new-install.sql - this one creates a blank database for UgandaEMR
     * concept_dictionary script - use the latest version
 4. Restart your computer so that UgandaEMR can start
-5. Run the relevant upgrade script for your
+5. Run the upgrade again

 #### Error starting uploaded module
 This is usually characterized by a green arrow next to the module name, an error message at the top of the Manage Modules page and a text box in the row of the module name with the words "Error starting!
 Click here for details"